alexvulgo/MoodraApp/README.md

 The goal of Moodra is to teach different hand positions to allow users to do dynamic meditation sessions.
 The app has two sections: “Learn Mudra” and “Meditate”.

-Tapping on “Learn mudra” the app lets you choose three positions among the ones available and practice them correctly.
+Tapping on “Learn mudra” the app lets you choose three positions among the ones available and practice them.

 Using ARKit's hand tracking, Moodra recognizes when a user has done a mudra correctly, considering it successful only if held for at least five seconds.

-Also The Meditate section lets you choose  three mudras and meditation time, organizing the environment for a perfect session.
+Also the meditate section lets you choose three mudras and meditation time, organizing the environment for a perfect session.

 The app lets the users decide whether to use the immersive space by tapping a button and choosing their preferred environment.